 Start your relationship slowly by following your influencers on major social channels.
 Keep the first two weeks strictly to passive engagement.
 Retweet a particularly resonant tweet and share some of their content (if they create any).
 You want to share enough of their content that they recognize you as a consistent follower.

 Special note: Simply linking to their content will not put you on anyone’s radar.
 Take a minute to add value in the form of your own thoughts or feedback.

 Once you’ve spent some time building your relationship, it is time for you to put that relationship to work by pitching a piece of your recent content for them to share.
 This is often a nerve-racking moment for many marketers, but needlessly so.
 In my experience, I’ve never heard of an influencer getting upset, complaining, or otherwise acting unpleasant in any way.
 The worst case scenario is that your request will get ignored.

 Pitches can range in seriousness, and your approach should hinge on what you’re looking to accomplish.
 If you are looking to have an influencers publish your content on their site or blog, a well-composed email is often the best way to make your request.
 If you are simply looking to have them share your content with their network, a brief tweet pointing out why they may be interested and linking to your content may be all you need to elicit a response.

 Special note: It is important that you present any influencer with value.
 You should not request a share for just any work.
 Only put your best content — something you are truly proud of — in front of an influencer.

 Nurturing the Relationship

 Now if you’ve laid the groundwork, you may see your content spread far and wide by your influencers.
-After your celebration dance (mine looks kind of like this), you need to make sure you maintain your relationship.
+After your celebration dance, you need to make sure you maintain your relationship.
 Don’t stop sharing, retweeting, and engaging with your influencers.
 The more you maintain those relationship, the more likely it is that you will get shares again.